aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Krajewski_2018_ITSC,
-    author = "Krajewski, Robert and Bock, Julian and Kloeker, Laurent and Eckstein, Lutz", title = "The highD Dataset: A Drone Dataset of Naturalistic Vehicle Trajectories on German Highways for Validation of Highly Automated Driving Systems", booktitle = "ITSC",
+    author = "Krajewski, Robert and Bock, Julian and Kloeker, Laurent and Eckstein, Lutz", title = "The {highD} Dataset: A Drone Dataset of Naturalistic Vehicle Trajectories on German Highways for Validation of Highly Automated Driving Systems", booktitle = "ITSC",
     year = "2018"
 }